Royal Academy of Arts: Exhibitions

 Under the direction of former exhibitions secretary Sir Norman Rosenthal, the Academy has hosted ambitious exhibitions of contemporary art.
-In its 1997 "Sensation," it displayed the collection of work by Young British Artists owned by Charles Saatchi.
+In its 1997 "Sensation", it displayed the collection of work by Young British Artists owned by Charles Saatchi.
 The show was controversial for its display of Marcus Harvey's portrait of Myra Hindley, a convicted murderer.
 The painting was vandalised while on display.

-In 2004, the Academy attracted media attention for a series of financial scandals and reports of a feud between Rosenthal and other senior staff.
+In 2004, the Academy gained media attention due to a series of financial scandals and reports of a feud between Rosenthal and other senior staff.
 These problems resulted in the cancellation of what were expected to have been profitable exhibitions.
 In 2006, it attracted the press by erroneously placing only the support for a sculpture on display, and then justifying it being kept on display.

+From 3 February to 28 April 2024, the RA showed the exhibition "Entangled Pasts, 1768-now" to reveal and discuss "connections between art associated with the Royal Academy of Arts and Britain's colonial histories."
+However, according to Colin Grant, in The Guardian, the exhibition "appears to be tame" though it attempts to "critique the exclusive and impenetrable RA."

-Summer exhibition
+Summer Exhibition

-The Academy also hosts an annual Royal Academy Summer Exhibition of new art, which is a well-known event on the London social calendar.
+The Academy hosts the Summer Exhibition an annual open art exhibition, which means anyone can enter their work to be considered for exhibition.
+Established in 1769, it is the oldest and largest open submission exhibition in the world and is included in London's Social Season.
+The members of The Academy, also known as Royal Academicians, select and hang the works.
+Art works in a variety of media are exhibited, including painting, sculpture, film, architecture, photography and printmaking.

 Tracey Emin exhibited in the 2005 show.
-In March 2007 Emin accepted the Academy's invitation to become a Royal Academician, commenting in her weekly newspaper column that, "It doesn't mean that I have become more conformist; it means that the Royal Academy has become more open, which is healthy and brilliant."
+In March 2007 Emin accepted the Academy's invitation to become a Royal Academician, commenting in her weekly newspaper column, "It doesn't mean that I have become more conformist; it means that the Royal Academy has become more open, which is healthy and brilliant."